staydecent/PressPenguin/README.md

 ### functions.php

 The functions.php file is stripped of a lot of fat, and includes a function for custom excerpt lengths with a custom 'Read More' link.

-### Internet Explorer

-I've included some jQuery for transparent png's in IE6, for rounded corners, and an .htc file box-shadow.
-There's more info in the ie.css file.